 Why People Love Fried Eggs

-- Quick to cook, making them a breakfast staple.
+- Fast to cook: a breakfast staple.

 Baked Eggs

-Unique Ingredients to Add
+- Unique Ingredients to Add

 - Spinach and feta cheese